Born of sylvan solitude

 Raglan St to RFC: Mayor P.T.
 Taylor

-Raglan St. to RFC: Bill Taylor’s school days & call the skies.
+Raglan St. to RFC: Bill Taylor’s school days & calling to the skies.

 Raglan St. to RFC: Pilgrimage to ‘the silent fields’